Find Grad Schools

 11 Yearly Graduations

 The most popular school in the United States for russian studies students seekinga master's degree is Indiana University - Bloomington.
 Each year, around 43,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 11 people received their master's degree in russian studies from IU Bloomington.
-Of these students, 63% were women and 13% were members of underrepresented racial-ethnic groups.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 11 Yearly Graduations

 The University of Texas at Austin tops the list of the most popular school in the U.S. for russian studies majors who are seeking their master's degree.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
 During the most recent year for which we have data, 11 people received their master's degree in russian studies from UT Austin.
+About 50% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 7 Yearly Graduations